lis-epfl/robogen/README.md

 ### MAC OS X

-[ Someone will have to contribute guidelines for MAC, as I do not have one :-( ]
+[ Someone will have to contribute guidelines for MAC, as I do not have one :-( ] Some help can be found on the [dedicated wiki page](https://github.com/amaesani/robogen-simulator/wiki/Building-robogen-simulator-on-Mac).

 ## Simulator build